wacncontent/CustomizeTool/output/articles/notification-hubs/notification-hubs-baidu-get-started.md

 The app retrieves the 'userId' and 'channelId' from the Baidu Push notification service and registers with the notification hub.

-To send a test notification you can use the debug tab of the portal.
+To send a test notification you can use the debug tab of the Azure Management Portal.
 If you built the .NET console application for Visual Studio, just press the F5 key in Visual Studio to run the application.
 The application will send a notification that will appear in the top notification area of your device or emulator.

 <!-- Images. -->